 Before its inception in 1955, Intercultura was called the “AFS Association of Italy”, a name that marked its affiliation with the AFS network, the worldwide organization that invented and promoted educational exchanges of teenagers since the end of World War II.
 In more than 65 countries, AFS is an international, voluntary, non-governmental, non-profit organization that provides intercultural learning opportunities to help people develop the knowledge, skills and understanding needed to create a more just and peaceful world.

 As an AFS partner, Intercultura promotes and offers a lifelong intercultural learning experience, sending every year about 2,200 Italian high school pupils to live and study abroad in about 65 countries and welcoming to Italy almost 1,000 young students from all over the world, hosting them in Italian families and schools.
-Over 4,500 volunteers in 155 local chapters in Italy constitute the deep root of Intercultura programs, guaranteeing professionalism and efficiency to participants and their families.
+5,000 volunteers in 160 local chapters in Italy constitute the deep root of Intercultura programs, guaranteeing professionalism and efficiency to participants and their families.

 Intercultura is not only part of the international networks of AFS Intercultural Programs, but it also belongs to EFIL, the European Federation for Intercultural Learning.
 Thanks to these affiliations, Intercultura has a consultative status at the Unesco and in the Council of Europe and in 1995 was presented with the award of the President of the Council of Ministers for its outstanding service in the field of volunteerism.